Throughout W&M Basketball’s 100+ year history, the team has played in surprisingly few home venues.

 However, the Auditorium began to fade with time; coupled with the official opening of Norfolk Scope Arena in 1971 (former home of ODU basketball, and current home of the ECHL’s Norfolk Admirals), the Auditorium was used no more.

 William & Mary stopped playing games in Norfolk around this time, as the team transitioned to the newly opened Kaplan Arena in 1970.

 Fun fact: the old Norfolk Municipal Auditorium remains standing today, but now serves as storage and administrative space for the Harrison Opera House.
 The more you know!

 Modern Day: Kaplan Arena (1970-Present)

-From Blow to Kaplan the Tribe went — which of course is the stadium we’re most familiar with today (for better or for worse, depending how you look at it).
-We were unable to uncover an interesting nugget from a Swem wiki page:
+From Blow to Kaplan the Tribe went — which, of course, is now the arena we’re most familiar with today.
+An interesting nugget from a Swem library source: